heyrocker/middleman-with-md-submodule-example/content-style-guide/04_paragraph_types/04-compound.html.md

 *TO DO: Add screenshot from admin*

 **Image:** This allows you to either upload an image or choose from an existing image that had been uploaded previously.
 You will also need to add a name for this image so that other people can find it, as well as the image's Alt Text.
-For more information
+For more information see [Uploading Images and Files](../02_about_drupal/03-uploading-images-and-files.htmls).

 **Text:** This is the text that will be placed alongside the image.